Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 We create a fragment transaction with `FragmentManager.beginTransaction()`, it returns an instance of `FragmentTransaction`, which we use to add, remove, attach, detach, or replace fragments in the fragment list.
 They are the heart of how we use fragments to compose and recompose screens at runtime.
 The `add()` method takes 2 parameters, the container view ID and our fragment.
 The container view ID tells the FragmentManager where the fragment view should appear and is its unique identifier in the FragmentManager's list.

 Its good to note that the FragmentManager saves out its list when the Activity is destroyed.
-When a new Activity and FramgmentManager is created, it retrives the list to make things the way they were before.
+When a new Activity and FragmentManager is created, it retrieves the list to make things the way they were before.
 If no fragment is given, `fragment` will equal `null` and a new fragment is created.

 Our fragment class does not inflate using the `onCreate()` such as activity would, it inflates using the `onCreateView()` method. and we explicitly inflate the the fragments view by calling `LayoutInflater.inflate()`.
 The first parameter is the resource ID, second is the parent's view, and third tells the inflater whether to add the inflated view to the parent.